Broiled Chicken Thighs ready in 15 minutes. Broiling cooks the chicken faster than baking, because you are using direct heat.

 Bone-in Chicken thighs are the most economical cut of chicken.
 Broiling cooks the chicken faster than baking, taking under 20 minutes because you are using direct heat.
 The caveat is that all ovens are different, so times are approximations.

-The taste is great, with plenty of acidity from the Dijon mustard.
+The taste of these Broiled Chicken Thighs is great, with plenty of acidity from the Dijon mustard.
 The cayenne gives it a little kick, but it is optional here.
 Plenty of taste comes from the mustard and shallots.

 - 4 bone-in chicken thighs

 - Salt and pepper to taste

 - ⅓ cup minced shallots (or small onion)

 - Pre Heat broiler to high, and put the oven rack 4 inches from the heat.

 - Use either a cast iron pan (no foil) or a broiling pan, lined with foil.

 - Heat pan in the broiler for one minute, (so you are not putting chicken in a cold pan in the oven).